Scalable Quantitative Verification For Deep Neural Networks: Introduction

 \codename is based on sampling, and it makes only one assumption---the ability to take independent samples from the space over which $\psi$ is defined\footnote{For non-deterministic DNNs, the procedure assumes that the randomization used for the DNN is independent of its specific input.}.
 This makes the verification procedure considerably general and stand-alone.
 The verifier only needs black-box access to the DNN, freeing it up from assuming anything about the internal implementation of the DNNs.
 The DNN can be deterministic or from a general family of non-deterministic DNNs.
 This allows checking probabilistic properties of deterministic DNNs and of randomization procedures defined over DNNs.

-\paragraph{Results.} We demonstrate that \codename has practical utility for certifying adversarial robustness.
-Suppose the prover claims that a DNN has at most $10^{-3}$ adversarial inputs in a certain space of inputs (e.g., in the $L_p(\epsilon,I)$ ball of a given image $I$). \codename provides a procedure that can verify the prover's claim that the true ratio of adversarial examples is upper bounded by a quantity $\theta$ (e.g., $\frac{10^{-3}}{|L_p(\epsilon,I)|}$) with arbitrarily high precision, and with arbitrarily high certainty.

-Based on this capability, we show a new metric of robustness called {\em adversarial hardness}, which can be computed using \codename with only black-box access.
-Adversarial hardness is an {\em attack-agnostic} metric for comparing the robustness of (say) two DNNs on a given input.
-We find that this metric is {\em strongly correlated} with the efficacy of today's most prominent white-box attacks (c.f. \pgd~\cite{madry2017towards} and \carlini~\cite{carlini2017towards}) on over $38$ DNNs, including large ones such as ResNet and Inception.
-Both these white-box attacks very often do better when adversarial hardness metric is low and worse when it is high.
-This connection suggests that, when comparing DNN robustness, future evaluation of robustness could use adversarial hardness as a quantitative attack-agnostic metric, complementing the existing use of attacks.

-Second, \codename scales to large DNNs.
-We compare \codename to ERAN~\cite{singh2018fast}, presently the most scalable state-of-the-art qualitative verification tool.
-We find that ERAN does not scale to large models (e.g., VGG16 on ImageNet), for which \codename quantitatively verifies in $2000$ seconds.
-For smaller models where ERAN terminates, it often does {\em not} conclusively certify the absence of adversarial examples above small perturbation size (e.g., $0.03$ on MNIST with $L_{\infty}$ norm). \codename quantitatively certifies with high certainty for these models within a comparable running time.
-This explains how quantitative verification can complement qualitative verification by generating sound and high-confidence certificates, especially in cases where qualitative analysis fails to provide any conclusive results.

-Lastly, \codename can quantitatively verify deterministic DNNs as well as randomized DNNs having only black-box access.
-As a case study, we demonstrate \codename on models that internally use randomization to improve as suggested in PixelDP~\cite{lecuyer2018certified}. \codename's quantitative results are consistent with the qualitative robustness certificates that PixelDP itself generates.
-Further, we can calculate the adversarial hardness metric: the largest perturbation bound below which the model has very low adversarial example density (i.e. $\theta \leq 10^{-2}$) using \codename.
-We find that adversarial hardness in the PixelDP model is $5\times$ larger than its qualitatively certified bounds.

-\paragraph{Contributions}.
-We claim the following contributions: \begin{itemize} \item We present a new quantitative verification algorithm for neural networks.
+Our paper makes the following contributions: \begin{itemize} \item We present a new quantitative verification algorithm for neural networks.
 The framework is fairly general: It assumes only black-box access to the model being verified, and assumes only the ability to sample from the input distribution over which the property is asserted.

 \item We implement our approach in a tool called \codename that embodies sound algorithms and scales quantitative verification for adversarial robustness to large real-world DNNs, both deterministic and randomized, within $1$ hour.